sherifButt/ll-site/docs/troubleshooting.md

 1. Remote repository not accessible
 2. Authentication issues
 3. Branch protection rules
+4. Missing or invalid Git Access Token

 **Solutions:**
 1. Verify network connectivity to the git repository
 2. Check git credentials and permissions
 3. Ensure the server has permission to push to the branch
 4. Consider using a dedicated branch for automated content
+5. Verify that `GIT_ACCESS_TOKEN` is set correctly in your environment variables
+6. Ensure the Git Access Token has sufficient permissions for the repository
+7. Check that the token hasn't expired

 ## Revalidation Issues